Frenectomy Surgery for Lip & Tongue Tie

 After Your Procedure

-• Stretching exercises to prevent tissue reattachment
+• Stretching exercises to support the healing process

-• Follow-up appointments to monitor healing
+• Follow-up appointments to monitor progress

 • Lactation consultation for breastfeeding support

-• Myofunctional therapy to establish proper oral function
+• Myofunctional therapy to support oral function

 Frenectomy FAQs